[ Printer Friendly Version ] [ Report Abuse ]

 There was never a time when I suddenly thought to myself, “Hannah Abbott, Neville Longbottom is the one.
 He’s the one for you”.
 It was never a sudden and passionate fall.
 It was gradual—and when I say gradual, I mean it happened at a snail’s pace.
+It was like a leaf dropping from a tree in Autumn.

 We, the first years, were standing on the stair steps right before the door to the Great Hall.
 I was in the middle of a huge crowd, nervously playing with my long blond hair, when a boy in the front of the group, Neville, lunged forward at a toad that was sitting by Professor McGonagall’s feet.